iCodeIN/advent_2020/README.md

 - Good article on &str vs String: https://hermanradtke.com/2015/05/03/string-vs-str-in-rust-functions.html
 - Rust has inclusive ranges like: `(2020..=2030).contains(&year)`
 - Regex is a Crate and not built in
+- Regex are slow to compile.
+Use `lazy_static!` to cache them

 # Adrian recommends